hsinnan75/GSAlign/README.md

 	4. snp file: it shows all the SNPs of the query genome (compared to the reference genome).
 	5. ind file: it shows all the insertions and deletions of the query genome (compared to the reference genome).

-All above file format are in text mode.
+All above file formats are in text mode.

 # Parameter setting